metablaster/WindowsFirewallRuleset/Readme/Regex.md

-# Regex expressions for quick project wide actions
+# Regex expressions for quick reference

 A list of regex expressions which are used to: